RonJanielleFerrer/NEC_4203-LAB--REPORT-4/README.md

 ### Yagi-Uda Antenna

-A directional antenna consisting of a driven element (dipole or folded dipole), one reflector element behind it, and multiple director elements in front.
-It achieves high gain through parasitic coupling.
-Applications: Television reception, point-to-point communication links, amateur radio, and wireless bridges.
+The Yagi-Uda antenna is a directional antenna composed of a driven element, reflector, and several director elements.
+This arrangement increases antenna gain and directs the radiation pattern in a specific direction.
+Yagi antennas are widely used for television reception and point-to-point communication systems.

 #### types of yagi-uda antennas